Venus Flytrap Champions

 The Venus Flytrap is native to very specific habitats in a small area of North and South Carolina, 100 miles inland from Wilmington, NC.
 It grows in longleaf pine ecosystems in two regions of the Carolinas – the Coastal Plain and the Sandhills.
 In the Coastal Plain, where it is more common, it grows in wet pine savannas on flat sites with moist soils.
 It can also be found in seasonally flooded depressions and may grow along the edges of open water.
 In the Sandhills, Venus Flytrap is limited to narrow, moist areas along small creeks between upland longleaf forests and evergreen shrub thickets, and also in seepages within longleaf pine uplands.

-Lesley Starke, NC Plant Conservation Program Manager, explains--
+Lesley Starke, former NC Plant Conservation Program Manager, explained--

 Today Venus Flytrap faces three primary threats: (1) increasing habitat loss due to residential and commercial development, (2) habitat degradation as a result of fire suppression, including direct impacts from activities such as installing firebreaks through flytrap habitat, and (3) poaching/harvesting of wild individuals.
 For this range-restricted species, habitat loss and degradation are key drivers to its decline, especially in the inner coastal plain where most populations have been entirely lost.
 Populations persisting in the outer coastal plain and Sandhills are concentrated in only a half-dozen large protected areas that are being actively managed with prescribed fire; these are the most viable populations.
 Poaching threats remain important, especially in protected areas where development and fire suppression threats have been addressed.